matthewlamdotjs/Chunx/README.md

         });

         // Computed variables are used in template as normal variables
-        // but they are re-calculated when tracked variables change
+        // but they are re-calculated when tracked variables change.
         // example: 'result' will be re-calculated whenever 'myGreeting' changes computedVar('result', // variable name
                     ['myGreeting'], // array of variables to track